TechGeek01/jclock/README.md

 ## Usage

-To use jClock, you can interact with the script in one of two ways.
+To use jClock, you can interact with the script in one of three ways.

 ### Display a clock